 What is Stochastic Modeling?

 In finance, stochastic modeling is used to estimate potential outcomes where randomness or uncertainty is present.
 By allowing for random variation in the inputs, stochastic models are used to estimate the probability of various outcomes.

-Stochastic modeling allows financial institutions to include uncertainties in their estimates, which accounts for situations where outcomes may not be 100% known.
+Stochastic modeling allows financial institutions to include uncertainties in their estimates, accounting for situations where outcomes may not be 100% known.
 For example, a bank may be interested in analyzing how a portfolio performs during a volatile and uncertain market.
 Creating a stochastic model involves a set of equations with inputs that represent uncertainties over time.
 Therefore, stochastic models will produce different results every time the model is run.

 - Stochastic models are used to estimate the probability of various outcomes while allowing for randomness in one or more inputs over time.